Stochastic Maximum Principle for a PDEs with noise and control on the boundary: Introduction

 \section{Introduction}

-The maximum principle for stochastic control systems in infinite dimensions has been treated by Bensoussan in \cite{Ben} using variational method.
-Then Hu and Peng in \cite{HuPeng1} studied general evolution control systems where the operator is a generator of a $C_0$- semigroup, see also the bibliography therein for the results in finite dimension and \cite{HuPeng2} for a stochastic systems of functional type.
-There have been then several exstensions, mainly dealing with finite dimensional systems and when dealing with SPDEs always considering diffused noise and control, for a comprehensive bibliography see \cite{YongZhou}.
-The aim of our paper is to deal with control problems where the control and noise acts on the boundary that seem interesting from the point of view of applications.
+The maximum principle for stochastic control problems in infinite dimensions has been treated by Bensoussan in \cite{Ben} using variational method.
+Then Hu and Peng in \cite{HuPeng1} studied general evolution controlled equations where the operator is a generator of a $C_0$- semigroup, see also the bibliography therein for the results in finite dimension and \cite{HuPeng2} for a stochastic equation of functional type.
+There have been then several exstensions, mainly dealing with finite dimensional systems and the few results regarding SPDEs always consider diffused noise and control, for a comprehensive bibliography see \cite{YongZhou}.
+The aim of our paper is to deal with control problems where the control and noise act on the boundary, a situation that seem interesting from the point of view of applications.